-A party must not file a sealed document electronically in CM/ECF, but within 7 days after filing a sealed document, the party must file a redacted version of the document electronically on the docket unless the Court orders otherwise.
+A party must not file a sealed document electronically, but within 7 days after filing a sealed document, the party must file a redacted version of the document electronically on the docket unless the Court orders otherwise.
 See LR 25.1(j)(2).